About the Summer Education Institute for the Digital Stewardship of Visual Information

 What to Do

-That said, we will not tolerate the harassment of SEI community members in any form.
 If you are being harassed, notice that someone is being harassed, or have any other concerns, please contact one of the SEI Co-Chairs immediately.

+• Contact with the SEI Co-Chairs via email at sei@vraweb.org, which reaches all Implementation Team members.
 Participants at the SEI Workshop or any SEI-hosted discussion or event who are asked to stop harassing or intimidating behaviors are expected to comply immediately.
 Those who violate our code of conduct may be warned, sanctioned, or expelled at the discretion of the organizers.

 We value your presence and constructive participation in our shared community, and thank you for your attention to the comfort, safety, and well-being of fellow SEI attendees, instructors, and Co-Chairs.